 Tissue harvesting and cryopreservation

 Euthanize adult pregnant females at 18 days of gestation (E18 fetuses) via CO2 asphyxiation.
-Perform a Cesarean section on the females with a surgical scissor and collect the uterine horns bearing the fetal mice to a Petri dish with ice-cold 1x PBS using two serrated tweezers with curved tips (one tweezer to each horn end).
+Perform a cesarean section on the females with a surgical scissor and collect the uterine horns bearing the fetal mice to a Petri dish with ice-cold 1x PBS using two serrated tweezers with curved tips (one tweezer to each horn end).

 Open the uterine horns and amniotic sac to isolate the fetuses.
 Transfer the fetuses to a new Petri dish with ice-cold 1x PBS to anesthetize them and decapitate with a scissor.